-- a. a minimum side setback of 1.5m where the side boundary immediately adjoins the residential zoned allotment; - b. a minimum rear setback of 4.5m at the ground and first floor of a building. - 7.
+- on a site immediately adjoining an allotment zoned residential or public open space, the development provides: - a. a minimum side setback of 1.5m where the side boundary immediately adjoins the residential zoned allotment; - b. a minimum rear setback of 4.5m at the ground and first floor of a building. - 7.
 For development on a site with rear lane access, development facing the lane should be built to the boundary.